bcgov/nr-permitting-data-spec/README.md

 Make suggestions or recommendations by creating issues [here](https://github.com/bcgov/nr-permitting-data-spec/issues/new)!

-*If you are including a Code of Conduct, make sure that you have a [CODE_OF_CONDUCT.md](SAMPLE-CODE_OF_CONDUCT.md) file, and include the following text in here in the README:*
-"Please note that this project is released with a [Contributor Code of Conduct](CODE_OF_CONDUCT.md).
-By participating in this project you agree to abide by its terms."
+Please note that this project is released with a [Contributor Code of Conduct](CODE_OF_CONDUCT.md).
+By participating in this project you agree to abide by its terms.

 ## License